'Unholy alliance'? SE Asian authorities accused of trading exiled activists

 'EXTREMELY WORRYING'

-Authorities in Vietnam, Cambodia, Malaysia and Thailand have all been accused of detaining and returning critics of neighbouring governments, in some cases even when they had political refugee status with the United Nations.
+Authorities in Vietnam, Cambodia, Malaysia and Thailand have all been accused of detaining and returning critics of neighboring governments, in some cases even when they had political refugee status with the United Nations.

 Thailand, which is hosting this weekend's ASEAN meeting, declined to comment on rights groups' complaints.